Boniviri's path towards zero-emission oil

-Although agriculture continues to play an irreplaceable mitigation role, making a strategic contribution to the absorption of CO2 from the atmosphere, through their entire life cycle, agricultural products can also cause an impact on global warming.
+Although agriculture continues to play an irreplaceable mitigation role, providing a strategic contribution to the absorption of CO 2 from the atmosphere, through their entire life cycle, agricultural products can also cause an impact on climate warming.

-Boniviri is committed to zeroing the greenhouse gas impact of its extra virgin olive oil.
+Boniviri is committed to eliminating the greenhouse gas impact of its extra virgin olive oil.
+How?

-- During the second half of 2020, Boniviri has activated a process of data collection related to its production chain, involving one of the partner farms and an oil mill in the completion of a detailed questionnaire.
+- During the second half of 2020, Boniviri activated a data collection process related to its production chain, involving one of the partner farms and an oil mill in the compilation of a detailed questionnaire.

-- Once obtained and processed the data, during the first half of 2021, Boniviri will be able to understand how many emissions the production of a bottle of oil has generated on average.
+- Once the data has been obtained and processed, during the first half of 2021, Boniviri will be able to understand how many emissions the production of a bottle of oil has generated on average.

-- Subsequently, thanks to these calculations, Boniviri will be able to offset the emissions generated through reforestation projects in Italy: planting a tree means to capture CO2 from the atmosphere.
+- Subsequently, thanks to these calculations, Boniviri will be able to offset the emissions generated through reforestation projects in Italy: planting a tree means capturing CO 2 from the atmosphere.

-In the meantime Boniviri is committed to making responsible and careful choices about its supply chain and packaging.
+In the meantime, Boniviri has undertaken to make responsible and careful choices regarding its supply chain and packaging.

-For example, Boniviri's bottles, with a high percentage of recycled glass, are produced in Marsala, Sicily, not far from its headquarters and the project's partner mills.
-This allows to reduce the impact of carbon footprint related to the transport of the bottles that are often purchased from glassworks in northern Italy or Europe, sent to Sicily, to be used and sent back to the final customer.
+For example, the bottles of Boniviri, with a high percentage of recycled glass, are produced in Marsala, Sicily, not far from its headquarters and the partner mills of the project.
+This allows to reduce the carbon footprint impact linked to the transport of bottles that are often purchased from glass factories in northern Italy or Europe, sent to Sicily, to then be used and sent back to the end customer.

-Boniviri's choices, as well as yours, can make the difference to reach our common goal: a zero emissions oil.
+Boniviri's choices, just like yours, can make the difference to reach our common goal: a zero-emission oil .